 For those who dare to be more adventurous in the kitchen and possess a fearless palate, this tuna tartare will give you an urge to diverge.
 This recipe is the culmination of many different tartare recipes that I’ve experimented with.
 Now tuna tartare has become a staple in all of my holiday and Shabbos lunches.
 At first my family was a bit skeptical about eating raw fish, but after bravely tasting my tuna tartare more than a few times, they now thoroughly enjoy it, and it’s become a desired substitute for tuna fish salad in my home.
 If you prefer not to eat raw fish, sear the tuna for twenty seconds per side.
 For best results, tuna tartare should be prepared no more than four hours in advance.

-½ lb. sushi-grade tuna, finely diced
+- ½ lb. sushi-grade tuna, finely diced

-1 jalapeno pepper, seeded and minced
+- 1 jalapeno pepper, seeded and minced

-2 tsp. shallots, minced
+- 2 teaspoons shallots, minced

-1 tsp. chives, minced
+- 1 teaspoon chives, minced

-1 tsp. lite soy sauce
+- 1 teaspoon lite soy sauce

-1 tsp.
-Dijon mustard
+- 1 teaspoon Dijon mustard

-1 tsp. lime juice
+- 1 teaspoon lime juice

-1 tsp. kosher salt
+- 1 teaspoon kosher salt

-1 Tbsp. oil
+- 1 Tablespoon oil

-1 tsp. seasoned rice vinegar
+- 1 teaspoon seasoned rice vinegar

 Serve on your favorite crackers, won ton crisps or bread.